Gnzlt/AlexaApiAiBridge/README.md

-# AlexaApiAiBridge
+# AlexaDialogflowBridge
-Bridge to connect Amazon Alexa to Api.ai using an AWS Lambda Function.
+Bridge to connect Amazon Alexa to Dialogflow *(aka.
+Api.ai)* using an AWS Lambda Function.

 ## Steps
 ### 1. Create a new Alexa Skill